NORDIC LIGHTS LTD. SUPPLIER QUALITY MANUAL

 The first lot or batch after samples have been approved needs to be marked “new mold or new batch” on each box.

-Herrmans requires suppliers to utilize a closed-loop corrective action system when problems are encountered in their manufacturing facility, or after nonconforming product has been shipped to Herrmans.
+Nordic Lights requires suppliers to utilize a closed-loop corrective action system when problems are encountered in their manufacturing facility, or after nonconforming product has been shipped to Nordic Lights.

 The corrective action system utilized should be similar to the process outlined below.
 The focus should be on identifying the root cause(s) of the problem and taking action to prevent its recurrence.